-Data-driven attribution is different from the other attribution models, in that it uses your conversion data to calculate the actual contribution of each keyword across the conversion path.
-Each data-driven model is specific to each advertiser.
+Data-driven attribution is different from the other attribution models in that it uses your conversion data to calculate the actual contribution of each ad interaction across the conversion path.
+Each 'data-driven' model is specific to each advertiser.

-Google Ads looks at all the clicks on your Google Search ads.
-By comparing the click paths of customers who convert to the paths of customers who don’t, the model identifies patterns among those clicks that lead to conversions.
+Data-driven attribution looks at all the clicks on your Search Network ads.
+By comparing the paths of customers who convert to the paths of customers who don't, the model identifies patterns among those ad interactions that lead to conversions.
 There may be certain steps along the way that have a higher probability of leading a customer to complete a conversion.
-The model then gives more credit to those valuable clicks on the customer’s path.
+The model then gives more credit to those valuable ad interactions on the customer's path.

 This means that when you're evaluating conversion data, you'll see which ads have the greatest effect on your business goals.
 And, if you use an automated bid strategy to drive more conversions, your bidding will use this important information to help you get more conversions.

-Your data-driven attribution model finds that customers who click your “Bike tour Melbourne” ad first, and then later click “Bike tour Carlton”, are more likely to purchase a ticket than users who only click on “Bike tour Carlton”.
-So the model redistributes credit in favour of the “Bike tour Melbourne” ad and its associated keywords, ad groups and campaigns.
+Your 'data-driven' attribution model finds that customers who click your 'Bike tour Melbourne' ad first and then later click 'Bike tour St Kilda waterfront' are more likely to purchase a ticket than users who only click on 'Bike tour St Kilda waterfront'.
+So the model redistributes credit in favour of the 'Bike tour Melbourne' ad and its associated keywords, ad groups and campaigns.

 Now, when you look at your reports, you have more complete information about which ads are most valuable to your business.

 Data-driven attribution requires a certain amount of data to create a precise model for how your conversions should be attributed.
-Because of this, not all advertisers will see an option for data-driven attribution.
-As a general guideline, for this model to be available, you must have at least 15,000 clicks on Google Search and a conversion action must have at least 600 conversions within 30 days.
+Because of this, not all advertisers will see the 'data-driven' model.
+As a general guideline, for this model to be available, you must have at least 3,000 ad interactions in supported networks, and a conversion action must have at least 300 conversions within 30 days.
 We can start preparing a data-driven model from the moment you receive the minimum necessary attribution data.
-Once we have collected sufficient data for the model for 30 consecutive days, you will see the data in Google Ads.
-If you don’t have enough data, you won’t see an option to use data-driven attribution.
+Once we have collected sufficient data for the model for 30 consecutive days, you'll see the data in Google Ads.
+If you don't have enough data, you won't see an option to use data-driven attribution.

-Once you’re using data-driven attribution, you won’t be able to continue using this model if your data drops below 10,000 clicks on Google Search or 400 conversions for the conversion action within 30 days.
-You’ll receive an alert when your data drops below this level, and, after 30 days of continued low data, your conversion action will be switched to a linear attribution model.
-If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your “Conversion actions” page, your conversion action settings, and other account settings to make sure that everything is working properly.
+Once you're using data-driven attribution, you won't be able to continue using this model if your data drops below 2,000 ad interactions in supported networks or below 200 conversions for the conversion action within 30 days.
+You'll receive an alert when your data drops below this level and, after 30 days of continued low data, your conversion action will be switched to the 'linear' attribution model.
+If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your 'Conversion actions' page, your conversion action settings and other account settings to make sure that everything is working properly.

-When you’re trying data-driven attribution, or any new non-last-click attribution model, it’s recommended that you test the model first and see how it affects your return on investment.
+When you're trying data-driven attribution or any new non-last click attribution model, we recommend that you test the model first and see how it affects your return on investment.

 How to set up data-driven attribution for your conversions

-Follow the instructions below to set data-driven attribution as the attribution model for an existing conversion action:
+Follow the instructions below to update an existing conversion action's attribution model to 'data-driven':

-- In the table, select the conversion action that you want to edit, and then click Edit settings.
+- In the table, select the conversion action you want to edit and then click Edit settings.